PubSub+ Self-Contained Connectors

 Database operations are not event-enabled by default, but it might be useful to have an event whenever there’s a Create, Update, or Delete (CRUD) operation performed to a table.

-PubSub+ Self-Contained Connectors provide data integration of third-party services (message brokers, databases, filesystems, cloud services & applications, and so on) with PubSub+ event brokers.
+Self-Managed Connectors provide data integration between third-party services (message brokers, databases, filesystems, cloud services and applications, and so on) with PubSub+ event brokers.
 They ingest (on-ramp) and egress (off-ramp) data to and from your PubSub+ event brokers to integrate things that are normally not event-enabled to support your event-driven architecture.

 -